OSOceanAcoustics/echopype-examples/README.md

 This will create a pre-configured JupyterLab with all the example notebooks under the `notebooks` folder.
 However, note that:
 - It usually takes a few minutes to spin up Binder
 - The computational resources are very minimal on Binder, so some example notebooks that handle many files may take a very long time or fail
-- Any changes you make will not be saved
+- Any changes you make to the notebooks won't be saved permanently because Binder provides a temporary workspace

 ## Contribute to the example notebooks